TSchwierz/SelfLocalisationCF/README.md

 # SelfLocalisationCF
+## Overview:
-This project aims to implement self localisation using a grid cell model as presented by guanella et al (doi:10.1142/S0129065707001093) in the crazyflie drone as simulated in the webots environment (Details:https://www.bitcraze.io/documentation/tutorials/getting-started-with-simulation/)
+This project aims to implement self localisation using a grid cell model as presented by guanella et al (doi:10.1142/S0129065707001093) in the crazyflie drone simulated in the webots environment (Details:https://www.bitcraze.io/documentation/tutorials/getting-started-with-simulation/).
+For the three-dimensional encoding by the grid network, we make use of the mixed modular encoder as formulated by klukas et al. (https://doi.org/10.1371/journal.pcbi.1007796).
+In order to construct a network that can represent space through grid cell activity, the drone is made to move randomly in a square box environment.
+The position of the drone is learned by a prediction model that maps the grid cell activity to the actual position.
+The performance of the model is evaluated by comparing the predicted position to the actual position of the drone.<br>
+*The project is part of the master thesis of Tom Schwierz at the Radboud University Nijmegen.*

 ## Files and Folders:
  - SelfLocalisationCF.py
 	- This is the main script and control flow of the program.
-- GridNetwork.py
+- optimisedGridNetwork.py
-	- This code implements the grid cell model of the guanella paper (doi:10.1142/S0129065707001093).
-Thanks to Raimon Bullich Villareal for providing the bulk of the code.
+	- This code implements the mixed modular encoder (klukas et al) using three two-dimensional grid cell model based on guanella et al.
 - DroneController.py
 	- Implements a controller unit that is used to control the drone in webbots.
 Makes use of a PID controller.
 Sourced and modified sample controller code.
 - PredictionModel.py
-	- The algorithm used for online prediction is defined here.
+	- The algorithm used for ridge regression and recursive least squares predictions is defined here.
 - Sample
 	- Within this folder are the sample scripts of webots for the wall_following drone controller._
-- Results
+- Webots&Execution
-	- In this folder are the most recent plots and results organised by their ID.
+	- In this folder are any files related to webots.
+This includes the world file, and a batch file to start the controller.
 - Deprecated
 	- This folder features old version of scripts which are not used any more.
-- SquareBox.wbt
+- Setup.md
-	- this is the world file used by webots to construct the environment.
+	- A tutorial on how to set up the project and run it.
-- runSLC.bat
+- ResultsAnalysis.ipynb
-	- A batch file that can be run in the cmd to start the controller in webots
+	- A jupyter notebook that can be used to analyse the results of a simulation run.
+It features plotting functions and statistical analysis of the prediction performance.

-## Current Tasks (no particular order):
-1. The project is getting long and complicated codewise.
-Proper documentation is crucial to maintain overview.
-Improve the readability and documentation of the code.
-2. There is a small systematic error in the velocity as gained through imu sensors and gps sensors.
-Where does it stem from and how to get rid of it.
-1. Build in a learning limit after which the decoder stops learning and only predicts new positions based on the activity.
-1. Test configurations of the decoder: offline vs online
-1. What impact does noise have on the model and decoder?

 ## Latest Change:
+**20.11.:** Clean-up and addendum to the README file. <br>
 **23.05.:** Introduced velocity aquisition by imu sensors as input for position integration of the model.
 Fixes of the optimised grid network to produce activity values in the full [0.0, 1.0] range. <br>
 **12.05.:** Added functionality and mean position confidence range visualisation to the notebook handling results.<br> **08.05.:** Optimised both network and prediction models for faster execution time.
 Achieved ~4x speed up.<br>